itisjoe/swiftgo/ch1/control_flow.md

 } else {
     print ("Number is not smaller than 1000 .")
 }
-// 印出 Number is not smaller than 20 but smaller than 200 .
+// 印出：Number is not smaller than 20 but smaller than 200 .

 ```